Amended in 2004

 WEL supports programs which stress equality between men and women and that all students should be given opportunities to study gender equality issues and develop a wide range of communication skills, through assertiveness training and anger management programs for example.
 WEL supports mandatory gender equity programs for all students.

-WEL believes that political institutions and process of the three levels of government should be taught in primary and secondary schools as compulsory curriculum so students know their voting rights before they leave school.
+WEL believes that political institutions and process of all levels of government should be taught in primary and secondary schools as compulsory curriculum so students know their voting rights before they leave school.

 WEL supports education which values knowledge for its own sake, not just for learning vocational skills.